dtpln/t5cine/README.md

 <br/><br/>
 ## Requirements

 In order to use the latest version of this mod directly from the repo, you'll need a copy of **Call of Duty®: Black Ops** with or without the **[Plutonium](https://plutonium.pw)** client installed.
-This mod was written on the Steam version of World at War.
+This mod was written on the Plutonium version of Black Ops 1, but I have tested it on Steam and everything seems to be working.

 <br/><br/>
 ## Installation